rrosenblum/huzzah/README.md

 # Directory Structure

-Your main 'huzzah' directory can exist anywhere within your project.
+Your main 'huzzah' directory can be named anything you wish and can exist anywhere within your project.
 You will configure the path to that directory in your Cucumber env.rb or RSpec spec_helper.rb file.
 The directory structure within your main 'huzzah' directory is more rigid.
 It *must* look like this: